One of the things I have always loved is Interior Design.

 She listened to my ideas, and consulted with the company who was approved to provide and install the rails.

 Yes….the answer was yes!!
 My designs were approved.
-Even better, the rails had a texture to enhance grip and a diamond pattern.
+Even better, the rails had a texture to enhance grip and a pretty diamond pattern.
 I actually loved the look of them even without seeing them installed!

 The final result though was beyond my wildest dreams.
 It’s coordinated, practical and, I think, still a little glamorous.